dpkbhatt863/pokemem/README.md

 - React (with functional components & hooks)
 - CSS for styling
-- Fetch API / Axios for data retrieval
+- Fetch API for data retrieval

 ## 📌 How to Play